top of page

 Recycling is the process of converting waste materials into new materials and objects.
 Why should we recycle?
 To help the environment prevent global warming, pollution, and extinction of plants and animals.

-Many animals are also great at recycling; perhaps we can learn a thing or two.
+Many animals are also great at recycling; perhaps we can learn a thing or two from these five wonderful animals

 Hermit Crabs